Skyoxima/Skyoxima/README.md

 <details>
 <summary><h3>A bit more about me<h3></summary>
 <p>
 I am Samarth Tumdi, but go by Skyoxima here, my "Internet name".
-I am a 19y/o who was always fascinated by computers, basically grew with them from making PowerPoint presentations about numbers using WordArt when I was 5-6 (fond memories😊), playing games, to eventually learning about programming and understanding the process of making my machine do what I've imagined in my mind.
+I am a 19y/o who was always fascinated by computers, basically grew with them from making PowerPoint presentations about numbers using WordArt when I was 5-6, fond memories😊; playing games (Road Rash😌), to eventually learning about programming and understanding the process of making my machine do what I've imagined in my mind.
 </p>
 <p>
 As I've mentioned at the top, I am a student as of now and currently I'm leanring both core Computer Science concepts, Web Development as well as Machine Learning.
 I've not yet decided my final vocation amongst these 3 as I am quite interested and passionate for each of them and this account will act as a "sanctuary" of everything I am learning.
 I hope it becomes something worthwhile and enjoyable!